 Also of interest is that Hastings-on-Hudson has more people living here who work in computers and math than 95% of the places in the US.

+Hastings-on-Hudson is a somewhat ethnically-diverse village.
 The people who call Hastings-on-Hudson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hastings-on-Hudson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hastings-on-Hudson include Russian, Italian, German, and Polish.
+The greatest number of Hastings-on-Hudson residents report their race to be White, followed by Asian.
+Important ancestries of people in Hastings-on-Hudson include Irish, Italian, German, English, and Russian.

 The most common language spoken in Hastings-on-Hudson is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Spanish and Slavic languages.